jamclean23/hll-companion/README.md

 # Install Instructions (Subject to Change with Hosting)

-This app uses the pynput library for listening for and executing key/mouse events.
-As a result, it can trigger flags from most anti-virus software.
-Downloading homebrew software from the internet is always a toss up, and I advise you to use your best judgement when installing any software.
-However, the source code for the app is available on this repository, and I invite you to look through it.
-Here are the instructions for downloading on Google Chrome and adding an exception for Windows Defender:

 1. Click here to go to the Google Drive: [Hll Companion](https://drive.google.com/file/d/1biZRhVYarWC0FqG2UjF2KotvagzNusrM/view?usp=sharing)
 2. Click the download button in the upper right hand corner.
 3. In the downloads folder, right click on "Hll Companion.zip", and extract the folder.